AtomicSponge/node-scripts/docbuilder/README.md

 The following variables can be used:
 - `$PROJECT` - The name of the project.
 - `$PROJECT_LOCATION` - The full path to the project.
-- `$OUTPUT_FOLDER` - The name of the output folder from settings.
+- `$OUTPUT_FOLDER` - The name of the output directory from settings.

 ## Optional Global Settings:
 - `"log_file": "filename"` - Change the filename of the log file.
-- `"output_folder": "foldername"` - Change the output folder name. (default docs)
+- `"output_folder": "foldername"` - Change the output directory name. (default docs)
 - `"nologging": "nologging"` - Disable logging.
-- `"removeold": "true"` - Delete the old documentation folder before generation.
+- `"removeold": "true"` - Delete the old documentation directory before generation.

 ## Optional Job Settings:
-- `"checkfolder": "true"` - Verify folder exists before generating docs.
+- `"checkfolder": "true"` - Verify directory exists before generating docs.

 # Changelog

 ## 2.1.0
+- Various improvements to script functionality
--
+- Dependencies bump

 ## 2.0.1
 - Bump packages and relocated project on GitHub